iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 Next to the existing dependencies of the wallet setup tutorial, you will only need to add two more packages by running the following commands:

+While writing this tutorial the `@iota/sdk` version used was v1.0.6.
 ```bash
 npm install @iota/sdk
 npm install ipfs-core